wp-plugins/gwolle-gb/readme.txt

 * Bughunting (check all the FIXME's in the code).
 * Make Install method more safe.
-* Add more sources for import page.
-Add export as well.
 * Bring Uninstall back, this time in a separate admin page?
 * Redo Settings page with tabs for separate parts.
 * Add an RSS Feed for Guestbook Entries.